Jump-Start Reinforcement Learning: Introduction

-The main insight that we leverage to address this problem is that we can bootstrap any RL algorithm by gradually ``rolling in'' with the prior policy, which we refer to as the guide-policy.
+The main insight that we leverage to address this problem is that we can bootstrap an RL algorithm by gradually ``rolling in'' with the prior policy, which we refer to as the guide-policy.
 In particular, the guide-policy provides a curriculum of starting states for the RL exploration-policy, which significantly simplifies the exploration problem and allows for fast learning.
-As the exploration-policy improves, the effect of the guide-policy is diminished, eventually leading to an RL-only policy that is capable of further autonomous improvement.
-Our approach is generic, as it can be applied to any downstream RL method, though we focus on value-based methods in this work.
+As the exploration-policy improves, the effect of the guide-policy is diminished, leading to an RL-only policy that is capable of further autonomous improvement.
+Our approach is generic, as it can be applied to downstream RL methods that require the RL policy to explore the environment, though we focus on value-based methods in this work.
 The only requirements of our method are that the guide-policy can select actions based on observations of the environment, and its performance is reasonable (i.e., better than a random policy).
 Since the guide-policy significantly speeds up the early phases of RL, we call this approach Jump-Start Reinforcement Learning (\method).
 We provide an overview diagram of \method~in Fig.~\ref{fig:centerpiece}.

-\method~can utilize any form of prior policy to accelerate RL.
-It is also compatible with any RL algorithm and can be therefore easily combined with existing offline and/or online RL methods.
+\method~can utilize any form of prior policy to accelerate RL, and it can be combined with existing offline and/or online RL methods.
 In addition, we provide a theoretical justification of \method~by deriving an upper bound on its sample complexity compared to classic RL alternatives.
 Finally, we demonstrate that \method~significantly outperforms previously proposed imitation and reinforcement learning approaches on a set of benchmark tasks as well as more challenging vision-based robotic problems.